Overview of sensitivity labels

 Clear text.
 Because the label is in clear text, it’s available for third-party apps and services to apply protective actions to labeled content.

 Persistent.
-After a sensitivity label is applied to content, it persists in the metadata of that email or document.
+After you apply a sensitivity label to content, the label persists in the metadata of that email or document.
 This means the label roams with the content, including the protection settings, and becomes the basis for applying and enforcing policies.

 In the Office apps, a sensitivity label simply appears as a tag on an email or document.

 Each item of content can have a single sensitivity label applied to it.
-But note that an item can have both a single sensitivity label and a single retention label applied to it.
+An item can have both a single sensitivity label and a single retention label applied to it.

 What sensitivity labels can do